-Prior to the 5.1 release, when the Delphix Engine ran into an error operating on an external database or environment, it reported the immediate error that it had encountered; there was no mechanism for automatic analysis of the root causes of failures.
-The 5.1 release included infrastructure for automatic diagnosis of errors.
+Prior to the current release, when the Delphix Engine ran into an error operating on an external database or environment, it reported the immediate error that it had encountered; there was no mechanism for automatic analysis of the root causes of failures.
+The current release includes infrastructure for automatic diagnosis of errors.
 When one of these errors occurs, the Delphix Engine now launches of a set of tests to locate the root cause of the problem and present the result of the diagnosis.
 This will help you easily identify the true sources of errors such as closed ports or misconfigured routers.

-The following shows a popup message with more information about the problem and what actions to take to resolve it.
+This shows a popup message with more information about the problem and what actions to take to resolve it.
 For some errors, the Delphix Engine will be able to diagnose the problem further and display this extra information under Diagnosing Information.
 In the screenshot above, the job failed because the Delphix Engine was unable to lookup the host address.

 Viewing Active Faults

 - You have chosen to manually resolve it or ignore it

 For example, if a background job fails, it will create a fault that describes the problem.
 To view any active faults:

 - In the top right-hand corner of the Delphix UI, click Faults.